-ACCSES is an elite network of over 1,200 organizations that provide exceptional services to people with disabilities across the United States.
-Our work empowers and supports individuals with disabilities to reach their full potential through self-determination.
-ACCSES amplifies the voices of these individuals at the highest levels of government.
-Our advocacy efforts resonate throughout the halls of Congress, executive agencies, and the White House.
+As our tagline emphasizes, ACCSES proudly serves as the voice of disability service providers in Washington, D.C.
+ACCSES represents a dedicated network of community-based organizations that provide exceptional services to individuals with disabilities across the United States.
+ACCSES members empower and support individuals with disabilities to reach their full potential through self-determination.
+ACCSES amplifies the voices of its members and the individuals they serve at the highest levels of government on a broad range of issue areas including employment; residential choice; day habilitation; home and community-based services; social security asset rules; education; and aging, Alzheimer’s, and dementia.
+Our advocacy efforts, founded on the principle of expanding opportunities for individuals while leaving no one behind, resonate throughout the halls of Congress, executive agencies, and the White House.

-ACCSES impacts public policy, which enables members to provide a full array of services, supports, and choices for individuals with disabilities.
+ACCSES impacts public policy and creates connections to help ACCSES members in providing a broad range of services, supports, and choices for people with disabilities.

-All individuals with disabilities have access to a full array of quality support and service options.
+ACCSES members are successful in ensuring people with disabilities have access to person-centered support and service options.

 Our Success is Accomplished Through Ongoing Advocacy Initiatives that Matter